celo-org/faucet/apps/web/README.md

 ### Web

-Add the chain config to config/chains.ts
+Add the chain config to `config/chains.ts`.

-Add chain name and chain id and faucetAddress to enums in types/index.ts
+Add chain name, `ChainId`, and `FaucetAddress` to enums in `types/index.ts`.

 ### Firebase

-In the apps/firebase project run `yarn cli config:set` with the relevent params
+In the `apps/firebase` project run `yarn cli config:set` with the relevent params.